The Good Soldier Švejk: Translations

-It is the most translated novel of Czech literature (58 languages in 2013).
-Excerpts of Der Brave Soldat Schwejk Chapter 1, translated into German by Max Brod, were published two days after Hašek's death in the Prague German language paper, Prager Tagblatt, January 5, 1923.
-Following Max Brod's first steps toward a German translation, he introduced the book to Grete Reiner, Executive Editor of the anti-fascist magazine Deutsche Volkszeitung.
+The Good Soldier Švejk is the most translated novel of Czech literature (58 languages in 2013).
+Excerpts from the first chapter, translated into German by Max Brod as Der Brave Soldat Schwejk, were published two days after Hašek's death in the Prague German language paper Prager Tagblatt on January 5, 1923.
+Following Max Brod's first steps toward a German translation, he introduced the book to Grete Reiner, executive editor of the anti-fascist magazine Deutsche Volkszeitung.
 Her translation of Švejk into German in 1926 was largely responsible for the speedy dissemination of Švejk's fame across Europe.
 It was one of the books burned by the National Socialists in 1933.
 Her translation was said to be one of Bertolt Brecht's favourite books.
-Grete Reiner-Straschnow was murdered in Auschwitz on 9 March 1944.
+Reiner was murdered in Auschwitz on 9 March 1944.
 After the war, many other translations followed and Švejk became the most famous Czech book abroad.

+English translations

 Three English-language translations of Švejk have been published: